-When you see shiny wood, it's likely that the wood's shine is caused by a coat of polyurethane on it.
+When you see shiny wood, it's likely that the wood's shine is caused by a coat of polyurethane.
 You can take virtually any piece of wood and add a DIY shiny wood finish using polyurethane.
-The process is not difficult but it is time consuming and takes a lot of hard work to get a smooth, flat, shiny finish.
+The process is not difficult but it is time consuming.
+It takes a lot of hard work to get a smooth, flat, shiny finish.
 Since the process is not overly complicated, it is a great place to start learning about woodworking.

 Sand the surface of the wood with 600-grit sand paper to remove any imperfections and to give the polyurethane a gripping surface.
 You can sand freehand or you can use an electric sander like an orbital sander or a belt sander if the project is large.
 If you use electric equipment, be cautious: An electric sander can remove a lot of wood very quickly.